mswimmer/2021.elbsides.de/swimmer.md

 ---
-title: "Vulnearable as a Service"
+title: "Vulnerable as a Service"
 layout: archive
 permalink: /swimmer.html
 ---